 Be cautious of manufacturers who make sweeping, simplistic claims.
 One common red flag is the idea that you can simply swap out old HPS fixtures for LEDs without making any other changes to your environmental controls or nutrient plans.
 LEDs run cooler and have different light spectrums, which often requires adjustments to your setup.
 Another red flag is a singular focus on wattage as a measure of performance.
 A well-designed, lower-wattage light can easily outperform a poorly designed, higher-wattage one.
 If a company isn't providing comprehensive specs, seems hesitant to answer technical questions, or lacks a professional support system, it's best to keep looking.

-Common LED Grow Light Myths, Busted
+Debunking Common LED Grow Light Myths

 Let's clear the air.
 When you're investing in your indoor garden, you want to make sure you're making decisions based on facts, not fiction.
 LED grow lights have come a long way, but there's still a lot of outdated or just plain wrong information floating around.
 It can be tough to sort through it all, especially when you're trying to give your plants the best possible environment.
 These myths can lead to wasted money, stunted plants, and a lot of frustration.